How To Play Fallout 4 In VR

 The dialogue works in the same way as you would expect from Fallout, so there is nothing new there.
 And as you expect you need to press the touchpad to pick your selection.

-To swap your weapon you can touch the center of the touchpad and then swipe until you find the weapon that suits the situation.
+While holding down on the center of the touchpad, swipe until you find the weapon that suits the situation.

-And that is how to get yourself started on Fallout 4 VR, but there is an inbuilt tutorial to help you figure out how to battle.
+And that is how to get yourself started on Fallout 4 VR.
+Outside of our guide here, there is an in-game tutorial to help you figure out how to battle once you progress beyond the very basics.

-Can You Play Fallout 4 VR With Oculus
+Can you play Fallout 4 VR With Meta Quest / Oculus?

-When I was describing how to play, you may have noticed that your controller doesn’t work in the same way.
-For example, Oculus.
+When we were describing how to play, you may have noticed that your controller doesn’t work in the same way.
+For example, with the Meta Quest or older Oculus headset.

 1. Download and install OpenVR Input Emulator